 Specific policies such as inflation targeting at a 2% annual rate, correction of the excessive yen appreciation, setting negative interest rates, radical quantitative easing, expansion of public investment, buying operations of construction bonds by Bank of Japan (BOJ), and revision of the Bank of Japan Act are adopted as a part of this policy.
-Abenomics aimed at ending the deflation which continued for more than 15 years, focusing on massive monetary stimulus to build up self-sustaining expectations of moderate inflation.
+Abenomics aimed at ending the deflation which continued for more than 15 years since 1997, focusing on massive monetary stimulus to build up self-sustaining expectations of moderate inflation.

 This growth strategy is a hyper easy monetary policy and is significant to Japan as:

 - The policy intends to make Japan less reliant on the United States of America for its defence needs in addition to providing a strong counterweight to China in the Asia-Pacific region.

 - The Japanese economy is in stagnation.
 The inflation remains at around zero per cent which reflects unattractive aggregate demand.
 Abenomics aims at bringing about significant changes in the positive direction.

 - Fall in the unemployment rate, weakening of Japanese currency (intended outcome), increased volume of exports etc in order to rectify the prolonged recession faced by Japan are some of the outcomes of the implementation of the policy.

 - The International Monetary Fund (IMF) has characterized the program as “a unique opportunity to end decades-long deflation and sluggish growth and reverse the rise of public debt,” but argued that “all three arrows need to be launched for the policies to succeed.
 However, uncertainty about the ambition of fiscal and structural reforms is adding to underlying risks.

 For more articles related to economics and UPSC preparation materials, visit the links given in the table below: